E3V3A/MMM-FlightsAbove/README.md

 However, I have made a simple GoogleMap based tool that make this calculation trivial.
 Just enter your radar center Lat/Lon and the radius.
 Hit calculate and copy/paste the resulting FR24 BB coordinates into the MM config file.
-Simply point your browser to the file: `MagicRadarBB.html`.
+Simply point your browser to the file: `./tools/MagicRadarBB.html`.
+However, you will need to get and enter [your own Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key) in that file.

-(You will need to enter your own Google API key in that file.)
+Eventually, we would like to calculate this automatically in the `node_helper.js` script.
+(See issues)

 **Q: What radius should I use?**